BCarnaval/dvmc-impurity-solver/README.md

 # Requirements

-For more details about the **installation** of required tools and libraries, please see `./docs/INSTALL_DEPENDENCIES.md` documentation file.
+For more details about the **installation** of required tools and libraries, please see `./doc/INSTALL_DEPENDENCIES.md` file.
 It contains support for both Linux (Ubuntu) and MacOS.

 ## Compilation tools